jldupont/gcp-inventory/README.md

 * Choose a project where the target GCS bucket will provisioned (e.g. the '-src' project along with source code)
 * Further to the previous point, consider using a separate project if you plan to expose the bucket to a third party.
 This step is not strictly required: it really depends on your risk appetite.
 Properly securing a GCS bucket is fairly straightforward now.
+* Consider using [lifecycle management](https://cloud.google.com/storage/docs/lifecycle) on the bucket objects

 ## Preparation for automation